minifigmaster125/minifigmaster125.github.io/src/posts/a-short-hike.md

 ![Flying is relaxing](https://i0.wp.com/www.the-pixels.com/wp-content/uploads/2021/12/gif2.gif)

 None of the above means anything, however, if the main character movement loop was obtuse.
 In this case, _A Short Hike_ excels.
 The variations in movement qualities are strung together in such a way that the act of traversing the island is entertaining unto itself.
-I spent a lot of time combining running, jumping, gliding, and diving in different ways just because it was inherently fun to do so.
+I spent a lot of time just combining running, jumping, gliding, and diving in different ways just because it was inherently fun to do so.

 Through a high quality movement system and a well-defined and communicated (to the player) scope, _A Short Hike_ manages to create a world that feels as good to explore as it does to complete.
 The creator did a wonderful in-depth breakdown of the development process at GDC, which you can check out [here](https://www.youtube.com/watch?v=ZW8gWgpptI8).